open-telemetry/opentelemetry-specification/specification/trace/api.md

 The `Span`'s start and end timestamps reflect the elapsed real time of the operation.

-For example, If a span represents a request-response cycle (e.g. HTTP or an RPC), the span should have a start time that corresponds to the start time of the first sub operations, and an end time of when the final sub operation is complete.
+For example, if a span represents a request-response cycle (e.g. HTTP or an RPC), the span should have a start time that corresponds to the start time of the first sub-operation, and an end time of when the final sub-operation is complete.
 This includes:

 - receiving the data from the request